Content Note: This piece includes references to addiction and mental health experiences.

 Addiction isn’t just about substances.
 It’s often about pain, regulation, attachment, and survival strategies that once made sense.
 There’s no one “right” path to healing, but there is support, and people don’t have to do it alone.

-Wishing healing to Shia, to those he’s harmed, to those who love him, and to anyone navigating the complexities of the human experience who may be facing similar challenges. -LC
+Wishing healing to Shia, to those he’s harmed, to those who love him, and to anyone navigating the complexities of being human while facing similar struggles.